-So, don’t try to fake the hotel staff out by replacing the liquor with a half-sipped Diet Coke 🥸 I want to say this happens more often than you might think, and the technology is more advanced than you think.
-And those who do it still get charged double, maybe.
+So, it's not a good idea to deceive hotel staff by replacing the liquor with a half-empty Diet Coke 🥸 I want to say this happens more often than you might think, and the technology is more advanced than you ever know.
+And to those who still do, they may get charged double.
 On the other hand, it's not just being dishonest, but with the COVID-19 pandemic, it’s also unsafe for other guests ⭐

 Staying at a hotel can be the relaxing escape we all need, and it's a place to rest 🏆 So, it is expected that you will have the amount of silence required to achieve a peaceful environment for the other guests, too ⭐

-I'm going to cover all the areas in a hotel room, but most especially the bathroom 🥇
+I will cover all areas of a hotel room, especially the bathroom 🥇

 As I said before, staying in hotels is my favorite ⭐ Somebody makes the bed for me, someone will bring me food if I call for it, and the best thing is that I'm on vacation 🥇 I hope that you also feel the same feeling when staying in a hotel 🥸

 But over some periods, I've heard quite a few doubts about things I shouldn't do in a hotel.
 So I did a little research to share with you 🏆 And it turns out that there are quite a few things I should never do when staying in a hotel.
 So, above is my list of the top 10 things you should never do in a hotel room.
 Good luck, and make sure to avoid those habits during your next vacation in a hotel room ⭐

 Hi, I am Guinness Bear.
 I am a prolific traveler and spend my days traveling across the most beautiful places and recommend it to you.
 So join me on my trips and enjoy every part of it.